francisganapin/Gym_System_NodeJS/README.md

-My Project I make this application time by time since i need to showcase some of my project.
+I made this application time by time since i need to showcase some of my project.

-We using to this project are NodeJs,MySql,Html,Javascript,CSS.

-taskkill /F /IM node.exe it will kill all node.

 # 📋 Project Requirements